manasesjesus/c8y_microservice-nodejs/README.md

 ### Prerequisites

 *   Local Docker installation
-*   An account on [cumulocity.com](https://cumulocity.com).
+*   A [Cumulocity IoT](https://cumulocity.com) account.
 Create a free trial to test this example.
 *   Slack channel to post messages to, [Slack app and OAuth token](https://slack.dev/node-slack-sdk/getting-started)
 *   A *.env* file in the root directory with the following content: